Laurie0131/EDK_II_Security_Coding_Guide/references.md

 [http://download.microsoft.com/download/1/8/A/18A21244-EB67-4538-BAA2-1A54E0E490B6/WSMT.docx](http://download.microsoft.com/download/1/8/A/18A21244-EB67-4538-BAA2-1A54E0E490B6/WSMT.docx)

 [Variable] Yao, Zimmer, Zeng, A Tour Beyond BIOS Implementing UEFI Authenticated Variables in SMM with EDKII – Verion 2, [https://github.com/tianocore-docs/Docs/raw/master/White_Papers/A_Tour_Beyond_BIOS_Implementing_UEFI_Authenticated_Variables_in_SMM_with_EDKII_V2.pdf](https://github.com/tianocore-docs/Docs/raw/master/White_Papers/A_Tour_Beyond_BIOS_Implementing_UEFI_Authenticated_Variables_in_SMM_with_EDKII_V2.pdf)

-Authors

-**Jiewen Yao** (jiewen.yao@intel.com) is a Principal Engineer with Intel Architecture, Graphic and Software Group at Intel Corporation.
-He is security architect in EDK II BIOS.
-Jiewen is member of UEFI Security Sub-team and PI Security Sub-team in the UEFI Forum.

-**Vincent J. Zimmer** (vincent.zimmer@intel.com) is a Senior Principal Engineer with Intel Architecture, Graphic and Software Group at Intel Corporation.
-Vincent chairs the UEFI Security and Network Sub-teams in the UEFI Forum.